 Read more on Is It Easy to Withdraw Money from ATMs in Vietnam?

 We recommend you pay for your hotel and flights using credit cards that give you rewards, then pay off the balance and keep using the credit card to pay for food and other things on the trip.
 Note that less tourist-centric areas in Vietnam might not accept cards, and as mentioned, it is advisable to always have some cash in hand while traveling Vietnam.

-The rewards system will depend on the credit card you have, so make sure to research the credit card you will be used to pay for your trip and make sure you will be rewarded.
-Remember to pay off the balance once you are done paying for your trip using the credit card, as that will keep your credit score high, allowing you to approve for more credit cards.
+The rewards system will depend on the credit card you have, so make sure to research the credit card you will be using to pay for your trip and make sure you will be rewarded.
+Remember to pay off the balance once you are done paying for your trip using the credit card, as that will keep your credit score high, allowing you to be approved for more credit cards.

 An alternative to using a credit card could be a loan.
 Depending on your credit rating and if you’re on benefits you could be paying as much as 1000% APR for a loan of a few thousand pounds.
 It’s best to use Now Loan or a similar service to make sure you’re getting the best loan for bad credit.

 CONCLUSION ON HOW TO FUND YOUR NEXT HOLIDAYS TO VIETNAM